Xytabich/UNet/Examples/Notepad/README.md

 - TarotReaderFrog

 ### Helpers
-They were of great help in testing and tuning the keyboard, as well as offering interesting ideas.
+They were of great help in testing and setting up the keyboard, as well as offering interesting ideas.
 - Rianolakas
 - Ain
 - SleeponSunday